-Earl Thomas posts he plans to report as Seahawks apparently turn down a second-round pick from Dallas
+Earl Thomas plans to report to Seahawks as stalemate with all-pro safety apparently ends

 - Earl Thomas returns to Seattle ... but not to the Seahawks, while Pete Carroll says there is 'nothing to report'

+The news of Thomas’ plans to show up to the VMAC today comes on the heels of another report from Adam Schefter of ESPN that the Seahawks were offered a second-round pick by Dallas “within the past week” for Thomas but turned it down.
+A source confirmed to the Times the news of the second-round offer and Seattle’s refusal to accept it.

 He has racked up fines of more than $1.5 million in terms of missed practice days and bonuses the team could recoup.
-Those are all at team discretion, though.
+Those are all at team discretion, though, and Ian Rapoport of the NFL Network reported that the Seahawks “did agree to wipe away almost all of his fines.”

 This week, Thomas would simply begin losing game checks were he not to show up — $500,000 for each game missed.
 He also would have to report by midseason to avoid his contract tolling, meaning if he did not play this season he would still be under contract to Seattle in 2019.
+Also, as a vested veteran, Thomas’ base salary of $8.5 million for this season becomes fully guaranteed if he is on the roster week one.

 Seattle has not wanted to give Thomas an extension, apparently as part of its “retooling” that also saw the team move on from the likes of Richard Sherman and Michael Bennett, wanting Thomas to play out the final year.